normano/oss_porter/core/README.md

 ## Purpose

-This library is primarily consumed by the `oss-porter-cli` binary crate and potentially other frontends (like a GUI).
+This library is primarily consumed by the `oss_porter_cli` binary crate and potentially other frontends (like a GUI).
 It encapsulates the core operations in a reusable way.
 While it can be used directly in other Rust applications needing similar functionality, its API is mainly tailored to the needs of `oss-porter`.

 ## Modules